-- Sort by color or by person into piles.
+- Sort the dirty laundry by color or by person into piles.
 I sort by location (where clean laundry gets put away) to make the end of the process easier, since by then I’ll be tired and bored.

 - If you have any hampers or totes or boxes or baskets available, sort into them.
 Even if it means a sea of baskets.
-This is MUCH better than leaving the piles on the floor to meld with each other, plus it’s good for your morale.
+This is MUCH better than leaving the piles of dirty laundry on the floor to meld with each other, plus it’s good for your morale.

-Instead of rolling hills of laundry with ragged edges, you have an area of organized, neat-looking laundry ready to go.
+Instead of the mountain of laundry or even rolling hills of laundry with ragged edges, you have an area of organized, neat-looking laundry ready to go.

-- Keep prioritizing anything that needs to be done sooner than later.
+- Keep prioritizing any dirty laundry that needs to be done sooner than later.

 - Try not to start any laundry today that you’re not sure you can finish.
-Especially washer loads.
 You don’t want to go to do more laundry later only to find a musty, possibly even mildewed load waiting for you.

 - By the way, if you ever do find musty clothes in the washer, pour in a cup of white vinegar and rinse them with that before drying.
 It should take out the funk.

 Check pockets, pre-treat stains.
-Get the clothes ready.
+Get the clothes ready to wash.